Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: A huge model of the world economy

+The set of competing models is chosen not only to reflect a variety of popular approaches, but also to be computationally practical.
+In particular, alongside the proposed PVAR-IRGA approach, we consider the following models.
+First, to assess the role of allowing for cross-country spillovers, we estimate single-country Bayesian VARs (BVARs) that rule out both static and dynamic interdependencies.
+These are estimated country-by-country.
+Second, to compare our approach to other models incorporating international information, we consider two types of specifications.
+The first is a factor-augmented VAR (FAVAR-10) model, which augments the single-country BVARs with $10$ factors extracted from the non-domestic country variables.
+This procedure serves to obtain a lower dimensional representation of the international information set.
+As a second option to include international information, we use a Bayesian GVAR.

+To ensure that differences in forecast performance are not driven by the respective priors on the VAR coefficients, we estimate all models with Horseshoe priors and set the number of lags equal to two.
+As a robustness check we also repeat the forecasting exercise replacing the Horseshoe prior with a conventional Minnesota prior for each of the PVAR-IRGA, BVAR, FAVAR-10 and the GVAR.
+Further specification details and results are given in Appendices \ref{sec: posterior}, \ref{app:othermodels} and \ref{sec:resMN}.

-This set of models is chosen not only to reflect a variety of popular approaches, but also to be computationally practical.
-Other than PVAR-IRGA, all of the models are estimated using MCMC methods.
+Other than PVAR-IRGA, all of the models are estimated using exact MCMC methods.
 We stress that approaches which involve using MCMC methods for an unrestricted $487$ dimensional VAR would simply be computationally impractical.
-Computation times (average estimation time per model over all periods in the holdout) for doing the pseudo-real time forecasting exercise are provided in Table \ref{tab:times}.
+Computation times (average estimation time per model over all periods in the hold-out) for doing the pseudo real time forecasting exercise are provided in Table \ref{tab:times}.
 It can be seen that PVAR-IRGA is substantially faster than any of the competing approaches, even though all of the latter are much more parsimonious models.
+Notice that estimating the PVAR-IRGA is even faster than estimating a set of $N$ country-specific VARs of the same size.
+This is because MCMC sampling of the domestic coefficients based on the IRGA posterior is faster since it only relies on a part of the likelihood function to form the conditional posterior distributions.